chareice/cinder/README.md

 Usage
 -----
-1. At first, User must configure the connection to Database using PDO Style:
+1. At first, User must configure the connection to Database by using PDO Style:

   ```php
   <?php